NilleSnille/collection/Thesis - Data Augmentation for Object Detection using Deep Reinforcement Learning/README.md

 ## Contributions

 This thesis represents the first known attempt to apply a deep reinforcement learning agent for data augmentation in object detection, highlighting a promising avenue for further research in this area.
+Unfortunately the code for the system cannot be made open source, as it was developed in cooperation with Axis Communications.

 ## Keywords